tapyu/cpp-lessons/README.md

 Virtual functions allow overriding by derived classes.
 They enable polymorphism, where different classes can provide different implementations of the same function signature.

-Pure Virtual Functions (`virtual bool exec(...) const = 0`): Pure virtual functions are declared with = 0 and have no implementation in the base class.
-They must be overridden by any derived class, making the base class abstract.
+Pure Virtual Functions (`virtual bool exec(...) const = 0`): Pure virtual functions are declared with `= 0` and have no implementation in the base class.
+They must be overridden by any derived class, *making the base class abstract*.

 ## Inheritance